pohldaniel/OpenGL_Games/README.md

 The project 22Voyager is heavily based on https://github.com/OnixMarble/Titan-Voyager-Custom-Game-Engine.

-The project 23Ballenger is based on https://www.youtube.com/watch?v=AOWDMiX94_M
+The project 23Ballenger is based on https://www.youtube.com/watch?v=AOWDMiX94_M the terrain culling is from http://3dcpptutorials.sk/index.php?id=58